Evols/sparly-web/README.md

 # Sparly web

-This project was mostly developped by [https://github.com/Evols](Baptiste Hutteau), with [https://github.com/leo-ars](Léo Arsenin) for payments and design, and [https://github.com/Louisbrlndt][Louis Brulé Naudet] for templates and design.
+This project was mostly developped by [Baptiste Hutteau](https://github.com/Evols), with [Léo Arsenin](https://github.com/leo-ars) for payments and design, and [Louis Brulé Naudet](https://github.com/Louisbrlndt) for templates and design.

 Sparly web is a website builder, which goal is to be as easy to use as possible, especially for people who don't have a lot of time to spend on building a website.
 The main target audience is small-business owners, such as shops, restaurants, cafes, and so on.